open-mmlab/mmengine/docs/en/get_started/installation.md

 2. Install PyTorch

-   Before installing `MMEngine`, please make sure that PyTorch has been successfully installed in the environment, you can refer to [PyTorch official installation documentation](https://pytorch.org/get-started/locally/#start-locally).
-Verify if PyTorch is installed with the following command:
+   Before installing `MMEngine`, please make sure that PyTorch has been successfully installed in the environment.
+You can refer to [PyTorch official installation documentation](https://pytorch.org/get-started/locally/#start-locally).
+Verify the installation with the following command:

    ```bash
    python -c 'import torch;print(torch.__version__)'